Index Funds vs. ETFs: What's the difference?

 Disadvantages of ETFs

-• Limited returns - Since passive ETFs track an index, their returns will never outperform the benchmark.
+• Limited returns - Since passive ETFs track an index, their returns will rarely outperform the benchmark.
 This is different from actively managed funds, where portfolio managers aim to outperform the market or limit downside risks in periods of market weakness.

 • Commissions - Some online brokers charge commissions for the purchase or sale of ETFs.
 For frequent traders and investors purchasing in smaller increments, fees and commissions can quickly add up and eat into profits.
 However, at National Bank Direct Brokerage (NBDB), all online stock and ETF transactions are subject to a 0$ commission.